opensearch-project/data-prepper/situp-plugins/elasticsearch/README.md

 A long of bulk size in bulk requests in MB.
 Default to 5 MB.
 If set to be less than 0, all the records received from the upstream processor at a time will be sent as a single bulk request.
 If a single record turns out to be larger than the set bulk size, it will be sent as a bulk request of a single document.

+### Retry status (Optional)

+A list of REST status code that ES bulk request will retry on.
+Default to a singleton list of 429 (TOO MANY REQUESTS).

 ## Compatibility